abpframework/abp/docs/en/Deployment/Configuring-Production.md

 Note that ABP CLI automatically sets the password to a random value on a new project creation.
 However, it is stored in the `appsettings.json` file and is generally added to your source control.
 It is suggested to use [User Secrets](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets) or [Environment Variables](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration) to set that value.

+## Logging

+ABP uses .NET's standard [Logging services](../Logging.md).
+So, it is compatible with any logging provider that works with .NET.
+ABP's startup solution templates come with [Serilog](https://serilog.net/) pre-installed and configured for you.
+It writes logs to file system and console with the initial configuration.
+File system is useful for development environment, but it is suggested you to use a different provider for your production environment, like Elasticsearch, database or any other provider that can properly work.

 ## The Swagger UI

 ABP's startup solution templates come with [Swagger UI](https://swagger.io/) pre-installed.
 Swagger is a pretty standard and useful tool to discover and test your HTTP APIs on a built-in UI that is embedded into your application or service.
 It is typically used in development environment, but you may want to enable it on staging or production environments too.